Set up Jira Cloud

 Comma-separated value (CSV) files are text files that represent tabulated data and are supported by most systems that handle tabulated data, such as spreadsheets and databases.
 You can base the structure of your CSV file on the default Microsoft Excel CSV format.

-When creating a CSV file that can be imported into Jira, make sure all fields are separated by commas and that any piece of content, including commas and new lines, is enclosed in quotes.
-Read about specific file requirements and data structure
+When creating a CSV file that can be imported into Jira, make sure all fields are separated by commas and that all pieces of content (including commas and new lines) are enclosed in quotes.

 When importing a file, the summary field is always required.
 It provides an overview of the issue.